 Step 2: Talk to people

-Some people are really keen to get involved in Crunch&Sip but others may need a bit more convincing.
+Some people are really keen to get involved in developing a Crunch&Sip policy but others may need a bit more convincing.
 If this is the case, you may need to run some information sessions and be prepared to provide detailed information to all members of the School community to educate them on the benefits.

 Step 3: Write a draft document